mishadoff/mishadoff.github.io/_drafts/2013-12-11-clojure-design-patterns.markdown

 **Eve:** Let's clarify them.

 - *If user has subscription show him all news in a feed*
-- *Otherwise, show him recent 10 news*
+- *Otherwise, show him only recent 10 news*
-- *If he pays money, add them to his account balance*
+- *If he pays money, add the amount to his account balance*
 - *If user doesn't have subscription and there is enough money to buy subscription, change his state to...*